saschamonteiro/certchecker/README.md

 This is written in GO and the assets are currently only build for Linux amd64.

-The concurrency for host cert checking is currently set to 128, tested 1024 which is faster.
+The concurrency for host cert checking is currently set to 1024, set to lower value if system limits of open files are lower.

+If more than 1024 hosts are scanned, ARP issues may happen due to system config (sysctl net.ipv4.neigh.default.gc_thresh3),
+try not to specify more than 4 /24 CIDRs

 ## Usage